top of page

 Hulljazz

-Originally launched by local musician and promoter Ken Ford in 1983 (see Archive) and now entering it's fortieth consecutive season!
-Hulljazz runs an annual programme on alternate Wednesday evenings between September and July.
-Hulljazz was established for many years at the Goodfellowship Inn on Cottingham Road near to the University of Hull with a reputation for providing the best of local, regional, national and even international jazz musicians and bands.
+Originally launched by local musician and promoter Ken Ford in 1983 (see Archive) and is now embarked on it's 41st., consecutive season!
+Hulljazz runs an annual programme on alternate Tuesday evenings between September and July at the Goodfellowship Inn on Cottingham Road near to the University of Hull with a reputation for providing the best of local, regional, national and even international jazz musicians and bands.
+We also stage occasional events at the Albemarle Music Centre on Ferensway in Hull city centre in conjunction with Hull Music Hub

 Hulljazz heading xmas 2020.jpg